govau/service-manual/content/content-strategy/set-up-governance/accountability-ownership/diagram.md

 reverse: false
 stackPosition:
 imageAlt: Diagram showing accountability of a content team with leaders, doers and specialists
-caption: A pyramid displays the hierarchy of a content team from leaders, to doers, then finally specialists.
+caption: A pyramid that displays the hierarchy of a content team from leaders, to doers, then finally specialists.
 title: Content teams
 level: 2
 display: 3